 About The Clinic

 Housing more than 20 clinics within 14 centers, the Bluhm Legal Clinic is widely recognized as one of the most comprehensive and effective clinical programs in the country.
-Through Northwestern Law’s clinical program, students gain direct experience representing clients and fine-tune their skills as advocates.
+Through Northwestern Pritzker School of Law’s clinical program, students gain direct experience representing clients and fine-tune their skills as advocates.
 Students also work with clinical faculty and staff to challenge the fairness of our legal institutions and to propose solutions for reform.

 Typically, 90 percent of students from each graduating class participate in the Legal Clinic during their time at Northwestern Law.
 Students work side-by-side with esteemed faculty.
 Our professors emphasize giving students strong litigation, negotiation, and transactional skills in their direct representation of clients.
 It is common for Bluhm Clinic students to gain practical experience early on that their peers may not achieve until several years into practice.

 The clinical faculty is composed of nationally recognized scholars who are diverse in background and perspective.
 More than thirty clinical professors at Northwestern Law combine classroom instruction with hands-on experience for more than 200 students who take clinical courses each year.

 Each year, hundreds of clients receive assistance from Bluhm Legal Clinic students.
 The range of clients served is wide reaching including teenagers tangled in an unjust juvenile legal system and entrepreneurs in need of affordable legal advice.
 As students gain unparalleled hands-on, real-world experience, they also can dramatically improve the lives of those they serve.